cfsengineering/CEASIOMpy/test_cases/test_case_1/README.md

 # CEASIOMpy - Test case 1

-For the first test case, we will run a simple workflow which is already set up, you will just run it ans observe the results.
+For the first test case, we will run a simple workflow which is already set up, you will just run it and observe the results.
 For this workflow, we will use the D150 aircraft (D150_simple.xml) which is a A320-like aircraft.

 <p align="center">
 <img height="300" src="../../documents/figures/D150.png">